return42/sphkerneldoc/linux_src_doc/drivers/regulator/core_c.rst

     :param const char \*supply:
         Supply name or regulator ID.

-    :param int \*ret:
-        0 on success, -ENODEV if lookup fails permanently, -EPROBE_DEFER if lookup could succeed in the future.

 .. _`regulator_dev_lookup.description`:

 Description
 -----------

 If successful, returns a struct regulator_dev that corresponds to the name
-\ ``supply``\  and with the embedded struct device refcount incremented by one, or NULL on failure.
+\ ``supply``\  and with the embedded struct device refcount incremented by one.
 The refcount must be dropped by calling \ :c:func:`put_device`\ .
+On failure one of the following ERR-PTR-encoded values is returned:
+-ENODEV if lookup fails permanently, -EPROBE_DEFER if lookup could succeed in the future.

 .. _`regulator_get`: